Table of Contents

 6. Improve your money mindset

-Getting laid off and living on unemployment can really do a number on your money mindset.
+Over the past couple of years, many people have experienced a layoff or had to rely on unemployment income.
+This can really do a number on your money mindset.
 A scarcity mentality kicks in and your hoarding tendencies can take over.
 (Can anyone say toilet paper?)

 When your thoughts around money come from a place of lack, you’ll struggle with the limiting belief that you’ll never have enough.
 And, once your mind is set on a belief – whether helpful or harmful – you can get stuck in a perspective that only sees what supports that belief.

-So, if you’ve been living on less and squirreling away every penny so you can get through this horrible nightmare, your thoughts around money may have also suffered.
+So, if you’ve been living on less and squirreling away every penny, your thoughts around money may have also suffered.

 You may feel a little cynical or pessimistic about the future, the opportunities available to you, or your ability to overcome this setback and come back stronger.